nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `delete TASKNAME`

 > Deletes the name of the tasks at the specified `TASKNAME`.
   The name refers to the task name shown in the list.
+  `TASKNAME` must be an exact match in order for the function to work.

 Examples:
 * `list`<br>